-- (1) Rajeev Shah, a member of our board of directors, is a member of RA Capital Management, L.P., which is the investment manager of RA Capital Healthcare Fund, L.P. and Blackwell Partners LLC Series A. - (2) Gregory Grunberg, a member of our board of directors, is a member of Longitude Capital Partners II, LLC, which is the general partner of Longitude Venture Partners II, L.P.
+(1) Rajeev Shah, a member of our board of directors from July 2015 to October 2021, is a member of RA Capital Management, L.P., which is the investment manager of RA Capital Healthcare Fund, L.P. and Blackwell Partners LLC - Series A.

+(2) Gregory Grunberg, a member of our board of directors, is a member of Longitude Capital Partners II, LLC, which is the general partner of Longitude Venture Partners II, L.P.